vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/vault-integration/README.md

 For more information on Concourse and Vault integration, please refer to Concourse's [Credentials Management documentation page](http://concourse.ci/creds.html).

-## Hack hint: how to keep pipeline YML files untouched and still integrate with Vault
+#### Hint: how to keep pipeline YML files untouched and still integrate with Vault

 You could keep existing pipeline YML files untouched while replacing current double curly brackets `{{ }}` variables with double parenthesis `(( ))` variables: just change the **parameter files** that feed the pipeline setup during the `fly` CLI command execution instead.